 Replacing NULL values using another column

-You can also replace NULL values found in one column with another column’s values.
-This would be carried out at the row level, meaning, if column A’s value is NULL in row 3 and you want to replace that NULL value with a value from column B, the function would replace the NULL from column A with the value from column B in row 3.
+coalesce() to replace NULL values found in one column with another column’s values.
+This would be carried out at the row level.
+For example, if column A’s value is NULL in row 3 and you want to replace that NULL value with a value from column B, the function would replace the NULL from column A with the value from column B in row 3.